 Error Message: "port 22: Operation timed out"

-Possible causes: the intrusion detection system might have locked you out, or your IP address is different than what is registered under your account's IP address whitelist.
+Possible causes: the intrusion detection system might have locked you out, or your IP address is different than what is registered under your account's IP address access list.

-Check your connectivity via this command (replacing SERVER-ID and APP-NAME with your environment values):
+Check your connectivity via this command (replacing server-id and my-app with your actual values):

 If you receive an error message or timeout, please contact us.

-Error Message: "[remote rejected] master -> master (pre-receive hook declined)"
+Error Message: "[remote rejected] main -> main (pre-receive hook declined)"

 This error indicates there was a problem during the build step.
 Some common causes include: